The Mariposa County Library's

 you are no longer able to drive, have mobility problems, require extended

 bed rest, or have a broken leg.
-A cover letter with an application
+You

 may remain in the program for as long as you need the service.
 Homebound

-residents interested in the program can contact County Librarian Janet Chase-Williams
+residents interested in the program can contact Lea Ann Nichols

 To apply for Homebound Delivery service, print the Homebound Patron Release form and mail or take the completed form to Mariposa County Library.
 If you don't already have a library card, you can print a Library Card Application form, fill it out, and sign it at your first delivery from the Homebound Delivery Program.
 (Adobe

 Reader is required to view or print the forms.)

 Once a patron has joined the homebound program, he/she sets the delivery schedule and decides how many books and movies to receive at a time (up to 25).
 When more books are needed, just call the library and a new delivery date will be set up.
 Homebound patrons may choose their own books, music, and movies if they wish.
 Using ValleyCat, patrons can order books online, or call in their requests to the library and they will be ordered.
 If a homebound patron so chooses, items will be ordered for them based on the answers to the questions on the back of the enrollment form.

 To qualify to be a volunteer you must be physically able to

 possess a valid California State driver's license, be willing to be fingerprinted,